 Since the enforcement of the revised law in 2005, patents have been granted for pharmaceutical-related inventions.
-However, pharmaceutical-related inventions that have been patented in major countries are "non-inventions" in India, such as "simply discovering a new form of a known substance and not increasing the known efficacy of the substance".
-In some cases, it is rejected under Article 3 (d) of the Patent Law, which is excluded from the subject of patents.
-In reality, in April 2013, the Supreme Court decided that patent applications relating to anticancer drugs of foreign pharmaceutical manufacturers should not be patented under Article 3 (d) of the Patent Act.
+However, pharmaceutical-related inventions that have been patented in major countries are sometimes rejected in India under Article 3 (d) of the Patent Law, which denies patentability of "mere discovery of a new form of a known substance which does not result in the enhancement of the known efficacy of that substance" as "not an invention".
+In reality, in April 2013, the Supreme Court decided that patent applications relating to anticancer drugs of foreign pharmaceutical manufacturers should not be approved under Article 3 (d) of the Patent Act.

 Further, there is a movement to activate compulsory licenses for pharmaceutical-related inventions.
-In March 2012, the Indian Patent Design Trademark Office, based on the application of a generic manufacturer in Japan, it was certified that "foreign drug manufacturers did not set the appropriate price and did not supply a sufficient amount of medicine at a reasonable price in India".
-A compulsory license was set for pharmaceutical-related patents owned by the foreign pharmaceutical manufacturer based on one of the conditions for invoking compulsory licenses: "Patented inventions are not available to the public at a reasonably reasonable price" (Patent Act Article 84, Paragraph 1 (b)).
+In March 2012, the Office of the Controller General of Patents, Designs & Trade Marks, based on the application of a generic manufacturer in India, found that "a foreign drug manufacturer did not set an appropriate price and did not supply a sufficient amount of medicine at a reasonable price in India".
+A compulsory license was set for pharmaceutical-related patents owned by the foreign pharmaceutical manufacturer based on one of the conditions for invoking compulsory licenses: "the patented invention is not available to the public at a reasonably affordable price" (Patent Act Article 84, Paragraph 1 (b)).

-Regarding the establishment of this compulsory license, in May 2012, foreign pharmaceutical manufacturers were dissatisfied with the decision by the Directorate General of Indian Patent Design Trademark and an appeal was filed with the Indian Intellectual Property Appeals Board.
+Regarding the establishment of this compulsory license, in May 2012, the foreign pharmaceutical manufacturer was dissatisfied with the decision by the Office of the Controller General of Patents, Designs & Trade Marks and an appeal was filed with the Indian Intellectual Property Appeals Board.
 However, it was rejected in March, 2013.
-In May of the same year, a foreign pharmaceutical manufacturer filed a complaint with the Mumbai High Court, but it was rejected in July 2014.
+In May of the same year, the foreign pharmaceutical manufacturer filed a complaint with the Mumbai High Court, but it was rejected in July 2014.
 In correspondence to that, a special permission application was made to the Supreme Court, but it was rejected in December 2014.

-Other applications for setting compulsory licenses that have been made, have been rejected by the Indian Patent and Trademark Office.
+Other applications for setting compulsory licenses that have been made, have been rejected by the Office of the Controller General of Patents, Designs & Trade Marks.

-Regarding other background history, see Page 170 of the 2017 Unfair Trade Practices Report.
+Regarding other background history, see Page 170 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA-.

 It can be appreciated that a substance patent system has been introduced and the obligations under the TRIPS Agreement have been fulfilled.
-On the other hand, Regarding Article 3 (d) of the Patent Act, this clause states that "it is merely a discovery of a new form of an already known substance and does not increase the efficacy of the said substance and thus, cannot be patented".
+However, Article 3 (d) of the Patent Law states that "mere discovery of a new form of a known substance which does not result in the enhancement of the known efficacy of that substance" is not patentable.
 Therefore, it may be inconsistent with Article 27 (1) of the TRIPS Agreement, which prohibits discrimination in the technical field, as it establishes stricter criteria that allow patenting for the technical field of chemical substances and pharmaceuticals.